Kota-Raviteja/AI-Attendance/README.md

 If you ever do want to move OpenCV versions, re-test registration → training → recognition end to end first, since LBPH internals have shifted across some opencv-contrib releases.

+Also planning to give in a university portal